felltrin/backcourt-violation-abafando/README.md

 ## TODO

-- [ ] Fix CI errors
-    - [x] Type errors
-    - [ ] Linting errors
 - [ ] Set up database and data model
 - [ ] Add activity uploading
 - [ ] Add auth

-## 02-20-2026
+## 02-22-2026

-- I have updated the UI to match the project goals.
-I just started cleaning up the CI errors
+- I fixed the linting errors to clear the CI.
+Now, time to setup the database.

 ## Tech Stack